10 Must-See Tourist Attractions in and Around Mahabalipuram

 7. Mahabalipuram Beach

 Mahabalipuram has a long shoreline with clear blue water and white sand.
 The beach near the Shore Temple is the most crowded.
 The beach is ideal for a visit during the monsoon months from July to December.
-It can get hot during summer.
+It can get hot during the daytime in summer.

 8. Tiger Cave